 A turning point for CCTV technology was the emergence of Video Cassette Recordings or VCRs in the 1970s.
 These were immediately assimilated into surveillance systems, revolutionising the way cameras worked.

-By using VCRs, the cameras were now able to run without the need for someone to monitor it as they were now able to record the information and users could then view the recording afterwards.
+By using VCRs, the cameras were now able to run without the need for someone to monitor it as they were now able to record the information and users could then view the recording afterward.
 This made CCTV popular as a surveillance method for businesses.

 Although, it should be noted that even though these were far more efficient than previous versions, it was still quite unreliable as the tapes had to constantly be changed or re-written as they only had a limited amount of space.
 If users such businesses wanted to record information over a long period, they had to keep a library of tapes.